Ivo-Balbaert/The_Way_to_Jai/5_Constants_variables_types_and_operations/5_Constants, variables, types and operations.md

 Line (1) shows that you can declare the type of a constant.
 But this isn't necessary: in line (2) the constant is declared without type, here the compiler infers the type.
 Notice that by omitting the type, we get the typical **::**		`MASS_EARTH :: 5.97219e24;`  which indicates a constant value.

 Needless to say that you can't define two or more constants with the same name.
 Test out what error you get!
 The same goes for variables, procedure names, and so on.
+In line (2B) we use `#run` to calculate an expression at compile-time, so that `COMP_CALC` is really a constant.
 In line (3), we use MASS_EARTH to calculate the mass of planet Mars, which is also declared as a constant.
 Because MASS_MARS is declared inside main(), it is only known in that _local scope_.

 A constant cannot be changed, see what happens by uncommenting line (4).

 In line (5) we use the **type_of** procedure to show the type of MASS_EARTH, which is float32. type_of() works on nearly everything, because all things have a type.
 In line (6) we use the **is_constant** procedure to check that MASS_EARTH is a constant.
+> Why do you want to know if something is constant?
+Jai is very good at meta-programming, which happens at compile-time.
+During meta-programming you often want to be sure if an expression is a compile-time constant or not.

+main (and any other procedure) also has the `::` indicator.
+This is because main is a procedure, and all procedures are constant values: they will not rebind (get a different value) at run-time.

+## 5.2 - Constants